alchan00/alchan00.github.io/daily-notes/2026-09-17/index.md

 Generalizing this, given a stratification, by glueing t-structures (related to local systems) from nonsingular strata, we get a t-structure on whole D(X) whose heart is "perverse sheaves".

-* perverse sheaves seem to be the more correct construction of "local system with singularities" (properly glued)
+* perverse sheaves seem to be the more correct construction of "local system with singularities, stratified local system" (properly glued)

 About geometric representation theory, geometric satake.